Philipp Bouhler

 Philipp Bouhler (11 September 1899 – 19 May 1945) was a German senior Nazi Party functionary who was both a Reichsleiter (National Leader) and Chief of the Chancellery of the Führer of the NSDAP.
 He was also the SS official responsible for the Aktion T4 euthanasia program that killed more than 250,000 disabled adults and children in Nazi Germany, as well as co-initiator of Aktion 14f13, also called Sonderbehandlung ('special treatment'), that killed 15,000–20,000 concentration camp prisoners.

 Bouhler was arrested on 10 May 1945 by American troops.
-He committed suicide on 19 May 1945 while in the U.S. internment camp at Zell am See in Austria.
+He took his own life nine days later in the U.S. internment camp at Zell am See in Austria.

 Early life

-Bouhler was born in Munich, to a retired colonel, and spent five years in the Royal Bavarian Cadet Corps.
-He entered the 1st Royal Bavarian Foot Artillery Regiment in 1916 during the First World War, was commissioned as a Leutnant in July 1917, and was badly wounded the next month.
+Bouhler was born in Munich; his father was a retired colonel.
+He spent five years in the Royal Bavarian Cadet Corps.
+He entered the 1st Royal Bavarian Foot Artillery Regiment in 1916 during World War I, was commissioned as a Leutnant in July 1917, and was badly wounded the next month.
 He was awarded the Iron Cross, 2nd class, and was hospitalized through the end of the war.
-From 1919 to 1920, he studied philosophy and in 1921 became a contributor in the publishing house that put out the Nazi Party newspaper Völkischer Beobachter.
+In 1922, he left the University of Munich's philosophy department and became a contributor to the Völkischer Beobachter, the Nazi Party's newspaper.